hzhq1255/mansousou/README.md

 {
     "code": "",
     "msg": "",
-    "data": // if successfully delete then return a list<Integer> readIds }
+    "data": "if successfully delete then return a list<Integer> readIds" }
 ```